BlueCrewRobotics/ScoutServer/README.md

 4) Import Scout.sql.
 You will need to import the Scout.sql file into phpMyAdmin so it can set up the database and it's tables.

+5) Add your team key.
+A team key is required when using the scout app for simple authentication.
+Your can create a row in the table `TeamKeys` with an `id` of `1` and a `teamKey` of your key you want to use.

 ### Editing

 While editing, please follow the guidelines outlined for our team [here](https://github.com/BlueCrewRobotics/Guidelines-and-Resources/wiki "Code Guidelines").
 This is one of those situations where you should do as I say, not as I do.
 The code in this repository is messy and lacking comments.